AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/reeds_shepp_path/reeds_shepp_path_main.rst

 In all the derivations below, radius of curvature of the vehicle is assumed to be of unit length and start pose is considered to be at origin.  (*In code we are removing the offset due to start position and normalising the lengths before passing the values to these functions.*)

-Also, (t, u, v) respresent the measure of each motion requried.
+Also, (t, u, v) represent the measure of each motion required.
 Thus, in case of a turning maneuver, they represent the angle inscribed at the centre of turning circle and in case of straight maneuver, they represent the distance to be travelled.

 1. **Left-Straight-Left**